Developing Disciplinary Excellence in Learning, Teaching and Assessment

 SATLE 2019 funding was also allocated to IT Tralee and, although administered separately, the TLU collaborated with colleagues in Kerry to align elements of funding activity in preparation for the establishment of Munster Technological University.
 In particular, the EAT-PD funding stream delivering the ‘Academic Leadership in Learning and Teaching’ programme, was a joint programme engaging colleagues from across all campuses.

-Over 80 projects were funded across the Irish Higher Education sector as part of the National Forum’s SATLE 2019 initiative with project summaries and outputs shared on the National Forum’s ‘Teaching and Learning Initiatives’ page.
+Over 80 projects were funded across the sector as part of the National Forum’s SATLE 2019 initiative with project summaries and outputs shared on the National Forum’s ‘Teaching and Learning Initiatives’ page.